-Fannie Mae Executes Credit Insurance Risk Transfer Transaction on $23.1 Billion of Single-Family Loans
+Fannie Mae Executes Fourth Credit Insurance Risk Transfer Transaction of 2023 on $12.9 Billion of Single-Family Loans

-"We appreciate our continued partnership with the 22 insurers and reinsurers that have committed to write coverage for this deal," said Rob Schaefer, Fannie Mae Vice President for Capital Markets.
+"We appreciate our continued partnership with the 21 insurers and reinsurers that have committed to write coverage for this deal," said Rob Schaefer, Fannie Mae Vice President, Capital Markets.

-The covered loan pool for CIRT 2022-4 consists of approximately 76,600 single-family mortgage loans with an outstanding unpaid principal balance of approximately $23.1 billion.
-The covered pool includes collateral with loan-to-value ratios of 60.01 percent to 80.00 percent acquired between June 2021 and August 2021.
+The covered loan pool for CIRT 2023-4 consists of approximately 40,000 single-family mortgage loans with an outstanding unpaid principal balance of approximately $12.9 billion.
+The covered pool includes collateral with loan-to-value (LTV) ratios of 60.01 percent to 80.00 percent acquired between March 2022 and May 2022.
 The loans included in this transaction are fixed-rate, generally 30-year term, fully amortizing mortgages and were underwritten using rigorous credit standards and enhanced risk controls.

-With CIRT 2022-4, which became effective March 1, 2022, Fannie Mae will retain risk for the first 45 basis points of loss on the $23.1 billion covered loan pool.
-If the $104.2 million retention layer is exhausted, 22 insurers and reinsurers will cover the next 365 basis points of loss on the pool, up to a maximum coverage of $844.8 million.
+With CIRT 2023-4, which became effective March 1, 2023, Fannie Mae will retain risk for the first 105 basis points of loss on the $12.9 billion covered loan pool.
+If the $135 million retention layer is exhausted, 21 reinsurers will cover the next 390 basis points of loss on the pool, up to a maximum coverage of $501.6 million.

 Coverage for this deal is provided based upon actual losses for a term of 12.5 years.
 Depending on the paydown of the insured pool and the principal amount of insured loans that become seriously delinquent, the aggregate coverage amount may be reduced at the one-year anniversary and each month thereafter.
 The coverage on this deal may be canceled by Fannie Mae at any time on or after the five-year anniversary of the effective date by paying a cancellation fee.

-As of December 31, 2021, $750 billion in outstanding UPB of loans in our single-family conventional guaranty book of business were included in a reference pool for a credit risk transfer transaction.
+As of December 31, 2022, approximately $1.1 trillion in outstanding UPB of loans in our single-family conventional guaranty book of business were included in a reference pool for a credit risk transfer transaction.